-Did you know the whale watching season in Australia’s South West is one of the longest in the world, spanning from June to December annually?
+Did you know the whale watching season in Australia’s South West is one of the longest in the world, spanning from May to early December annually?
 Whales head north each year in search of warmer waters to calve and then head south with their young later in the year.
 We’ve got some easy advice to help you spot whales.
 Ready?

 There are about 30,000 humpbacks, southern right (and sometimes blue) whales that swim past the south west corner of WA annually.
 You’ve just got to sit a while and look out to the horizon to spot them.
 Keep reading below for the best vantage points to see whales from the shore.

 You can increase your chances by being in the right place at the right time.
-The season starts in Augusta from mid May and Albany from late May until early October as the whales head north, then they hug close to the coast around Dunsborough and Busselton as the return south from September to mid-December.
+The season starts in Augusta from mid May and Albany from late May until early October as the whales head north, then they hug close to the coast as they return south around Busselton from September until November and Dunsborough from September to mid-December.

 Whale Watching Tours

 If you’re after a more intimate experience, there are several tour companies that run daily tours (weather dependent) during the season, allowing you to get up close with these gentle giants of the deep.

 Tours operate out of Augusta from mid May to August, Albany from June to October and Dunsborough or Busselton from September to early December.
 Bookings can be made through a visitor centre, or visit our Tours page for a list of providers.